How did we help?

 The undoubted highlight of the year was when BBC One’s Antiques Roadshow came to film two episodes, the first of which was broadcast in February 2019, with the second episode aired on Easter Sunday.
-Prior to the event, Chalk+ Ward ensured the story was covered in all the relevant local media and the PR account manager was on hand throughout the day to amplify social media coverage.
+Prior to the event, we ensured the story was covered in all the relevant media and were on hand throughout the day to amplify social media coverage.

 More coverage was obtained following the announcement of the screening date.
 It was a moment of pride for the agency to see the Abbey’s wonderful gardens shown at the height of their late-summer perfection to a winter-weary nation.
 The broadcast brought immediate tangible benefits with an increase in visitor enquiries immediately after the programme was transmitted.